Boost-Panda/omax-website/content/information/new-patient-info.md

 ## What To Bring To Your Appointment

-Please provide us the following information at the time of your consultation:
+Please provide us with the following information at the time of your consultation:

 - **Surgical referral slip and any X-rays**: It is essential to bring your surgical referral slip along with any relevant X-rays or imaging reports to provide our team with a comprehensive understanding of your medical history.
 These documents serve as crucial references for our specialists, enabling them to accurately assess your condition and plan the best course of action for you.
 - **List of medications you are presently taking**: To ensure the highest level of care, it is imperative that you share a detailed list of all the medications you are currently taking during your consultation.
 This includes prescription drugs, over-the-counter medicines, vitamins, and supplements.
 By having this information readily available, we can evaluate potential drug interactions or side effects that may impact the success of your treatment.